Business news - MEDICA - medical technology fair Skip to main content

 Wound dressing reveals infection

-A nanocellulose wound dressing that can reveal early signs of infection without interfering with the healing process has been developed by researchers at Linköping University, Sweden.
+A nanocellulose wound dressing that can reveal early signs of infection without interfering with the healing process has been developed.

 Read more